 - Doesn’t add any chemicals to the water

 - Removes other heavy metals and dissolved solids

 There are some disadvantages to using a reverse osmosis filter.
 One is that it slows down your water flow unless you use a light commercial one.

-The taste of the water can also be bland since so many of the minerals that you want to have in your water are removed.
+The taste of the water can also be bland since you are removing so many of the minerals that give your water taste.

 Then there is also waste involved.
 After the water is processed some of it will be washed down your drain.

 The trick is to find a system that gives you decent water pressure, low water waste and the greatest number of gallons per day that it can filter.

 A system that ticks all of those boxes and in my opinion is the best reverse osmosis system to remove arsenic is the iSpring RCS5T.